rascol/Raspberry-Pi-PPS-Client/README.md

 # Installing
 ---

-The pps-client has several versions of the installer.
+The pps-client has a few versions of the installer for kernels currently in use on Raspian Jessy.
 Copy the appropriate one to the RPi and run it from a terminal:
 ```
 $ sudo ./pps-client-4.1.19-v7+
 ```